 Soak the bell pepper seeds in warm water for three hours.
 Sow two bell pepper seeds in each container.
 The seeds require a shallow planting, so plant them twice as deep as their diameter.

 Cover the pots with a clear plastic bag or a plastic dome that comes with seed starting pots.
 Inspect the soil daily to ensure that it does not dry out completely.
 Water the soil so that it remains moist.
 Avoid overwatering the seeds because it can lead to fungal infestations.

-Maintain the 80 degrees F temperature under the heat lamp.
+Maintain the 80 F temperature under the heat lamp.
 Keep the bell peppers under the heat for 16 hours a day.
-Always check the soil temperature to ensure that it remains between 80 and 90 degrees F during the daytime.
-Turn the heat lamp off for eight hours at night so that the soil temperature remains above 60 degrees F. Continue to repeat the heat and light conditions until the seeds germinate.
+Always check the soil temperature to ensure that it remains between 80 and 90 F during the daytime.
+Turn the heat lamp off for eight hours at night so that the soil temperature remains above 60 F. Continue to repeat the heat and light conditions until the seeds germinate.

 Thin the bell pepper seeds to one healthy seedling to each pot once one set of true leaves develops.
-Transplant the bell pepper seedlings outdoors once the threat of frost passes and the soil temperature remains above 50 degrees F. Space the pepper plants 12 to 18 inches apart.
+Transplant the bell pepper seedlings outdoors once the threat of frost passes and the soil temperature remains above 50 F. Space the pepper plants 12 to 18 inches apart.